patrickfatrick/marky-marked/README.md

 ## Dependencies

-Marky Mark has two dependencies to run:
+Marky Mark has two dependencies to run, both of which are included in the /dist files:

 - [Immutable.js](https://facebook.github.io/immutable-js/)
 - [Marked](https://github.com/chjj/marked)